A Level OCR

 Introduction to the Course

-WG6 follow the OCR A Chemistry specification.
+The OCR A Chemistry specification.
 The course is organised into 6 modules: module 1 concerns the development of practical skills and runs throughout the course; modules 2 to 4 cover core concepts and lay the foundations for modules 5 and 6 which focus on Physical Chemistry and the transition elements, and Organic Chemistry and analysis respectively.

 The course aims to develop student’s interest and enthusiasm for Chemistry, including developing an interest in further study and careers in Chemistry, helping students appreciate how society makes decisions about scientific issues and how the sciences contribute to the success of the economy and society.
 Students will develop and demonstrate a deeper appreciation of the skills, knowledge and understanding of How Science Works and develop essential knowledge and understanding of different areas of Chemistry and how they relate to each other, including practical skills.